benshimonz/V1/README.md

 The language semantics defines which elements (entities and relationships) are part of an assignment.

-In the 2nd example above (which expressed in English, not in a pattern language) the set of assignments (expressed English as well) would be:
+In the 1st example above (which is expressed in English, not in a pattern language) the set of assignments (expressed in English as well) would be:

 * For each person than owns at least 5 white horses: an assignment is composed of:
   * The 'Person' entity
-  * The 'Horse' entities - of 5 of his horses with property "color" with value "white"
+  * The 'Horse' entities - of 5 of his horses with property "color" that has the value "white"
   * The 'own' relationships between the Person entity the those Horse entities

 The language semantics also define if an answer to a query is either (i) the set of all assignments, or (ii) the union of all assignments. (ii) is often prefered since it avoids exponential explosion in many queries.